qjcg/dc-lessons/README.md

-A repo containing all DataCarpentry lessons as git submodules.
+A repo containing DataCarpentry lessons as git submodules.